aws-amplify/docs/docs/lib/analytics/fragments/flutter/getting-started/30_initAnalytics.md

             await Amplify.configure(amplifyconfig);
         } on AmplifyAlreadyConfiguredException {
             print(
-                'Amplify was already configured.
-Looks like app restarted on android.');
+                'Tried to reconfigure Amplify; this can occur when your app restarts on Android.');
         }
     }
 }